prkgupta/Team-Poseidon/README.md

 Push to testing environment
 ----------------------------
-1. Simply push your experimental changes to the ``develop`` branch.
+1. Push your experimental changes to the ``develop`` branch to be tested before pushing to master branch
 2. Changes may be view on the [staging site](http://fubar-staging.herokuapp.com/).

 Logging in as Peter